rinmalavi/RateBeer/Readme.md

 Plays version of scala App, bluntly spoken.
 Difference makes an army of code generators which considers your routes file and twirl templates.
 Make compilable java and scala code.
-Which can sometimes mostly be auto-completed.
+Which can mostly be auto-completed.
 Code is interpreted and compiled on request, form a browser.
-And any error is displayed ith nice highlighting (sometimes it doesn't save you from good ol' "have you tried turning it on and of").
+And any error is displayed with nice highlighting (sometimes it doesn't save you from good ol' "have you tried turning it on and of").

 View here is expressed with Twirl template engine.